dpankros/uiuc_cs513_project/part_1.md

 We believe it's important to note, however, that many front-end applications could benefit from this denormalized arrangement, particularly their performance.

-We detail specific data quality problems for each table below.
+We detail specific data quality problems, including examples, for each table below.

 #### `Dish`